Skip to content

 Privacera Connector for AWS Lake Formation

-AWS Lake Formation is a fully managed service that simplifies building, securing, and managing data lakes.
-It provides a permissions model that augments the IAM permissions model, enabling fine-grained access to data stored in data lakes through a simple grant or revoke mechanism, similar to a relational database management system (RDBMS).
-AWS Lake Formation enforces permissions using granular controls at the column, row, and cell levels across AWS services, including Amazon Athena, Amazon EMR, and Amazon Redshift.
+AWS Lake Formation is a fully managed service that facilitates the construction, security, and management of data lakes.
+It offers a permissions model that enhances the IAM permissions model, enabling fine-grained access to data stored within data lakes through a straightforward grant or revoke mechanism, akin to that of a relational database management system (RDBMS).
+AWS Lake Formation enforces permissions through granular controls at the column, row, and cell levels across various AWS services, including Amazon Athena, Amazon EMR, and Amazon Redshift Spectrum.

 Synchronization of Policies to Other Data Sources